rayfrankenstein/AITOW/README.md

 I have worked in several environments that embraced 'agile'.
 And they were all different, for the most part.

 The only things they had in common was bad management and negligence of tech debt."--codesushi42, [https://news.ycombinator.com/item?id=20417768](https://news.ycombinator.com/item?id=20417768)

 ---
+"The whole reason lean manufacturing works is you're manufacturing slightly different variations the same car, or toaster, TV over and over again.
+And you have an opportunity to incrementally improve the manufacturing process.

+Applying these same principles to a year long development effort where you are building an enterprise software application and dividing it into 2 week sprints doesn't really work when each sprint you're doing something completely different."--elliotLoLerson, [https://www.reddit.com/r/ExperiencedDevs/comments/qc7f5x/what_is_your_most_controversial_opinion_tech/](https://www.reddit.com/r/ExperiencedDevs/comments/qc7f5x/what_is_your_most_controversial_opinion_tech/)

+---
 "I would describe my current project as "Agile at all costs".
 No testing, no requirements, just go.
 Just do.
 I have to say it's created an environment where almost every developer is super unhappy and ultimately producing a sub-par product.